EOSIO/taurus-node/plugins/txn_test_gen_plugin/README.md

 This plugin provides a way to generate a given amount of transactions per second against the currency contract.
 It runs internally to eosd to reduce overhead.

-This general procedure was used when doing Dawn 3.0 performance testing as mentioned in https://github.com/EOSIO/eos/issues/2078.

 ## Performance testing

-The following instructions describe how to use the `txn_test_gen_plugin` plugin to generate 1,000 transaction per second load on a simple EOSIO node.
+The following instructions describe how to use the `txn_test_gen_plugin` plugin to generate 1,000 transaction per second load on a simple EOSIO-Taurus node.

 ### Create config and data directories
 Make an empty directory for our configs and data, `mkdir ~/eos.data`, and define a logging.json that doesn't print debug information (which occurs for each txn) to the console: